intel/pepc/docs/pepc-pstates.rst

    configuring uncore frequencies with the 'tpmi' mechanism.

 **--max-uncore-freq** *MAX_UNCORE_FREQ*
    Set the maximum uncore frequency.
+Uses the same mechanisms as described in the 'info' sub-command.
 Similar to '--min-uncore-freq', but applies to the maximum frequency.

 **--epp** *EPP*
    Set EPP (Energy Performance Preference) using 'sysfs' (preferred) or 'msr' mechanisms.
 EPP